What Is a Letter of Intent for Business?

-A business deal like the sale and purchase of a business, a joint venture, or sale of a property might involve many steps and documents and take months, sometimes years, to complete.
-The most important part of the process in a business deal is the letter of intent because it drives the process through a general understanding, up to the end of the deal.
+A business deal such as the sale or purchase of a business or a joint venture can take months—and sometimes even years—to complete.
+It can involve numerous steps and documents.
+The most important part of the process is where it begins, with a letter of intent that drives the process through a general understanding up through the end of the deal.

-At any point during the process, either or both parties can agree to walk away, based on information discovered or lack of agreement on a particular point.
+Either or both parties can agree to walk away at any point during the process based on information that's discovered or a lack of agreement on a particular point.
 The letter of intent is an agreement to move forward toward a possible ending.

-- From the buyer's point of view, the letter of intent describes what detailed information is needed by the buyer about the business to make an informed decision for buying the business or entering into a joint venture.
+The letter of intent describes what detailed information is necessary for the buyer to make an informed decision for buying the business or entering into a joint venture.

-- The letter also puts the buyer in a "right of first refusal" position.
-That is, the seller agrees to put the buyer first in line to buy the business, even if other potential buyers may appear.
-This protects the buyer from having to spend a lot of time and money investigating a business, only to have the seller sell to someone else.
+The letter also puts the buyer in a "right of first refusal" position.
+The seller agrees to put the buyer first in line to buy the business even if other potential buyers should appear.
+This protects the buyer from having to spend a lot of time and money investigating a business only to have the owner sell to someone else at the eleventh hour.

 When Is the Letter of Intent Created?